Code-Institute-Submissions/User-Centric-Frontend-Development-Milestone-Project-1/README.md

 # Deployment

-The website was deployed using <a href='https://surelis848.github.io/User-Centric-Frontend-Development-Milestone-Project/index.html'>GitHub pages</a>
+The website was published using <a href='https://surelis848.github.io/User-Centric-Frontend-Development-Milestone-Project/index.html'>GitHub pages</a>

 # Credits